Kimberly Bryant is a nerd. Her daughter, Kai, is a geek. For Bryant, there’s a subtle yet important distinction between the two words.

 They began recruiting girls.
 “We knocked door-to-door in the surrounding neighborhood, within a mile of where the nonprofit’s facility was,” Bryant says.
 “We went to all of the middle schools in the area with little fliers saying we were going to do this program teaching girls how to code, could they pass it out to their students?”

 Eight girls—including Kai—joined the first cohort, which officially launched in the fall of 2011 from that tiny basement in San Francisco.
 “We’ve grown to where we are now from that really improbable beginning,” Bryant says.

 Bryant, 56, grew up in the inner city of Memphis, Tennessee.
 She was never particularly interested in technology as a child.

 “I grew up in a different generation,” she says.
 “During my generation, things like comic books, animation, video games, pinball games—those were the things that my parents and other folks in our community introduced boys to, but did not introduce me to… and it certainly wasn’t encouraged at all.”

 Her mother and her community raised her to be girly.
 They thought her world should revolve around all things pink and frilly.
 She only developed an interest in technology through exposure from her older brother.

 Despite the math and science exposure, Bryant says she truly stumbled into engineering.
-In fact, she always thought her calling was law until her guidance counselors encouraged her to apply for college programs that were recruiting students of color to go into engineering.
+In fact, she thought her calling was law until her guidance counselors encouraged her to pursue an engineering path instead.